learn-co-students/js-beatles-loops-lab-js-apply-000/README.md

 `"John Lennon plays guitar"`.
 * Add this string to the empty array you created.
 The loop should make the same sentence for every member of the musicians array.
-* The function should return the array of new strings.
+* The function should return the array of new strings containing what instruments each musician plays.

 2. Create a function `johnLennonFacts`.
 * This function will accept one argument, an array of facts about John Lennon